s-carmack/carmack-portfolio/critique-by-design.md

 After analyzing all three, the primary feedback for change revolved around the **Visualization 1 Redesign** and then the data itself.

-Respondant 1 said:
+Respondant 1 said: "Graph #1 shows a “total” icon which seems redundant.
+And, there’s no definition of what type of data points are being used (i.e. not a % since over 100) what is each point based off?
+What does the number mean for each property section?"

+Respondant 2 echoed that, saying: "At first, it was hard to figure out what was being talked about.
+The “total” number in graph 1 was tough to read.
+And I want more  clarification on what the numbers represented; specifically, wanting more visual or written interpretation of what the numbers were representing."

+Regarding the data itself, Respondant 2 and Respondant 3 both stated that they found the way that UNESCO subdivided regions was highly biased and told an unfair story about who was dominating the World Heritage Properties.
+When asked if they had suggestions for how to better convey that it was UNESCO putting forth the data, they recommended adding in sources and citations for the graphs.
+Otherwise, they didn't have any ideas.

 Additional feedback was generally positive.
 The most common notes regarded positive reactions to the color schemes and their coordination.
 There was also a positive response for the font selection and progression of the visualizations.

 ### Step 5 - Build Your Solution
 To begin redesigning, I started with trying to figure out which tools we've used that would support my basic initial designs.
 I ended up using both Flourish and Tableau for building the different visualizations with varying success.
+I also focused on simplifying Visualization 1 Redesign to minimize the clutter since the numbers were confusing to two respondants.

+I found this part of the process the most frustrating of all.
+When using Canva for wireframing, I was able to get a much clearer way of designing.
+But, when trying to translate those into Tableau or Flourish, I found I was limited by the software and my understanding of how to use it.
+I spent several hours on each of those individual graphs and I was not able to fully realize what I had envisioned using the tools.
+Unfortunately, it made me want

 ##### Visualization 1 Redesign 2.0
 <div class="flourish-embed flourish-chart" data-src="visualisation/8620996"><script src="https://public.flourish.studio/resources/embed.js"></script></div>